Surgery for endometrial cancer

-Laparoscopy is a technique that lets the surgeon look at the inside of the abdomen and pelvis through tubes inserted into very small incisions.
+Laparoscopy is a technique that lets the surgeon look at the inside the abdomen and pelvis through tubes inserted into very small incisions.
 Small surgical instruments can be controlled through the tubes, allowing the surgeon to remove lymph nodes.
-This approach avoids the need for a large incision in the abdomen and so can shorten the time needed for recovery from surgery.
-A recent study showed that laparoscopic surgery (including lymph node removal) works as well (at least in the short-term) as open abdominal surgery.
+This approach avoids the need for a large incision in the abdomen so the recovery time is often shorter.

-Lymph node sampling: When only a few of the lymph nodes in an area are removed, it is called lymph node sampling.
+When only a few of the lymph nodes in an area are removed, it’s called lymph node sampling.

-Depending on the grade, amount of cancer in the uterus and how deeply the cancer invades into the muscle of the uterus, lymph nodes may not need to be removed.
+Depending on the grade, the amount of cancer in the uterus and how deeply the cancer invades the muscle of the uterus, lymph nodes may not need to be removed.